Pie in the Sky (game engine): XYLOT's Revenge

 XYLOT's Revenge was developed by Somewhere in the Dark USA (sitdusa) featuring an eclectic mixing of modern, fantasy and science fiction themes.
 The premise is that twenty years after defeating the half-machine Xylot and recovering the medallion of creation, the people of Zyles learn that the villain has returned and recaptured the medallion within his tomb.
 Kudar, head of the Elders, sends Ephradius, the original challenger of Xylot, to face him once again.

 Prezzie Hunt

-Prezzie Hunt made by Skyline Software is a FREE multi award-winning Christmas game that is still supported and has a new level added each holiday season, the game is easy to play and unlike most FPS games it doesn't involve weapons or fighting, the player has to explore a winter world made up of large levels inhabited by dancing snowmen, penguins and helpful fairies collecting presents and solving puzzles.
+Prezzie Hunt made by Skyline Software is a FREE multi award-winning Christmas game that had a new level added each holiday season for eight years, the game is easy to play and unlike most FPS games it doesn't involve weapons or fighting, the player has to explore a winter world made up of large levels inhabited by dancing snowmen, penguins and helpful fairies collecting presents and solving puzzles.